makersacademy/bowling-challenge/README.md

 ## How to use

 You should be able to run the code in the console of a web browser, such as chrome.
+Currently please revert to the prior commit, which was passing tests before I began refactoring out roll and frame.

 ## Credits